jieyunWang0229/placeshare_app_frontend/README.md

 # Placeshare_app

-Users can share their faviourate places with others in the app, where each place has image, location and titile.
+Users can share their favourite places with others in the app, where each place has image, location and title.
 Use Google Map API to show the location of places.

 # Frontend